Vehicle-to-grid: Australia

-Since 2020, the Australian National University's Realising Electric Vehicle-to-grid Services (REVS) team has been studying the reliability and viability of vehicle-to-grid at scale, spinning off the Battery Storage and Grid Integration Project initiative.
+Since 2020, the Australian National University's (ANU) Realising Electric Vehicle-to-grid Services (REVS) team has been studying the reliability and viability of V2G at scale, spinning off the Battery Storage and Grid Integration Project initiative.

-In 2022 the first V2G charger became available to purchase in Australia, delays in roll-out have occurred due to regulatory processes (each State Power Authority needs to certify them compliant (after the Australian approval).
-There are also limitations in uptake due to high price and the fact that very few Electric Vehicles (EVs) are approved to use V2G (at present, only the Nissan Leaf EV and some Mitsubishi hybrid EVs).
-This roll-out follows Australian National University researchers' production of the ‘A to Z of V2G’, a comprehensive review of international V2G projects.
+In 2022 the first V2G charger became available to purchase in Australia, but delays in rolling them out occurred due to regulatory processes, each State Power Authority needing to certify them as compliant (following Australian government approval).
+There has also been limited uptake due to high prices and very few EVs being approved to use V2G (at 2023, only the Nissan Leaf EV and some Mitsubishi hybrid EVs).
+This roll-out follows ANU researchers' production of a comprehensive review of international V2G projects.

+Germany

+A project in Germany by The Mobility House in partnership with Nissan and TenneT used the Nissan Leaf to store energy, the main idea being to generate an essential solution for the German energy market: wind energy from the north of the country is used to charge the EVs while EVs supply the grid during demand peaks, reducing the use of fossil fuels.
+The project used ten vehicle charging stations.
+Smart energy redistribution measures were controlled by software.
+The results showed that electromobility can be used to flexibly control renewable generation sources that vary with the climate.

 Research

 Edison

-Denmark's Edison project, an abbreviation for 'Electric vehicles in a Distributed and Integrated market using Sustainable energy and Open Networks' was a partially state funded research project on the island of Bornholm in Eastern Denmark.
-The consortium included IBM, Siemens the hardware and software developer EURISCO, Denmark's largest energy company Ørsted (formerly DONG Energy), the regional energy company Østkraft, the Technical University of Denmark and the Danish Energy Association.
+Denmark's Edison project, an abbreviation for 'Electric vehicles in a Distributed and Integrated market using Sustainable energy and Open Networks', was a partially state funded research project on the island of Bornholm in Eastern Denmark.
+The consortium included IBM, Siemens, the hardware and software developer EURISCO, Denmark's largest energy company Ørsted (formerly DONG Energy), the regional energy company Østkraft, the Technical University of Denmark and the Danish Energy Association.
 It explored how to balance the unpredictable electricity loads generated by Denmark's wind farms, then generating approximately 20 percent of the country's electricity, by using PEVs and their accumulators.
-The aim of the project is to develop necessary infrastructure.
+The aim of the project was to develop necessary infrastructure.
 At least one rebuilt V2G-capable Toyota Scion will be used in the project.
 The project was important in Denmark's efforts to expand its wind-power generation to 50% by 2020.
-According to a source of British newspaper The Guardian 'It's never been tried at this scale' previously.
+According to a source of the UK newspaper The Guardian, 'It's never been tried at this scale' previously.
 The project concluded in 2013.

 E.ON and gridX

 In 2020, the utility company E.ON developed a V2H solution with gridX.
-The two companies implemented their solution in a private household to test the interaction of a PV system, battery storage and bidirectional charging.
-The house is equipped with three batteries with a combined capacity of 27 kWh, a DC charger and a PV system of 5.6 kWp.
+The two companies implemented their solution in a private household to test the interaction of a photovoltaic (PV) system, battery storage and bidirectional charging.
+The house is equipped with three batteries with a combined capacity of 27 kWh, a DC charger and a PV system of 5.6 kWp (kilowatt-peak).
 A 40 kWh Nissan Leaf was used.